Penfall/Penfall/_posts/2017-11-28-The-Underhook-of-Jersey-Joe-Walcott.md

-Boxing and Wrestling and the quintessential pair of combat sports, both possessing antediluvian roots and almost universal practice in some form.
+Boxing and Wrestling are the quintessential pair of combat sports, both possessing antediluvian roots and almost universal practice in some form.

 Jersey Joe Walcott, Born Arnold Cream, did not hold the greatest record during his career as a professional boxer.
 He did not have the longest title reign nor the most significant impact on popular culture.
 What he did have was a fascinating and unusual path to the heavyweight championship of the world, made up of both a unique fighting style, tumultuous life, and a great underhook.